leolanese/leolanese/README.md

 ## Hi there, I'm Leo 👋

-I'm a Software Developer, living in London UK, with industry experience in Finance and e-commerce applications, specializing in Front-End using Angular and React frameworks.
+I'm a Senior Software Developer, living in London UK, with industry experience in Finance and e-commerce applications, specializing in Front-End using Angular and React frameworks.
 Moreover, I have extensive experience in large-scale software applications.
 I'm proficient in Functional Programing and Responsive Web Design practices.

 <div align="left">